VirgilSecurity/virgil-sdk-javascript/README.md

 ```

 ### Import and Export Keys
 All `virgil.crypto` api functions accept and return keys in an internal format.
-To get the raw key data as Buffer object use `exportPrivateKey` and `exportPublicKey` methods of `virgil.crypto` passing the appropriate internal key representation.
-To get the internal key representation out of the raw key data use `importPrivateKey` and `importPublicKey` respectively.
+To get the raw key data as `Buffer` object use `exportPrivateKey` and `exportPublicKey` methods of `virgil.crypto` passing the appropriate internal key representation.
+To get the internal key representation out of the raw key data use `importPrivateKey` and `importPublicKey` respectively:

 ```javascript
  var exportedPrivateKey = crypto.exportPrivateKey(aliceKeys.privateKey);